Competitive pricing analysis: 6 steps to do it right

 Step 4: Analyze positioning and value

-The next step is to study how your competitors are positioning themselves in the market and the value they are perceived to offer.
-A useful visual tool is a mapping of competitors by price versus perceived value.
+The next step is to study how your competitors are positioning themselves in the market and how much value that others believe they offer.
+Map competitors by price versus perceived value to visualize the market.

 Consider the impact of pricing psychology.
-Elements like using an anchor price, employing freemium models, or leveraging prices ending in $99 can significantly influence customer perception.
+Elements like using an anchor price, employing freemium models, or leveraging prices ending in $99 can shape customer perception.
 Understanding these tactics in your competitors' strategies is important.

 Step 5: Identify gaps and opportunities

-A well-executed competitive pricing analysis should reveal gaps in the market and opportunities for your business.
-For instance, you might discover that no competitor offers a specific plan tailored to a particular segment, such as the mid-market.
+When you execute competitive pricing analysis well, you reveal market gaps and opportunities for your business.
+For instance, you may discover that no competitor offers a specific plan tailored to a particular segment, such as the mid-market.

-The analysis can also highlight areas where you might be able to improve your pricing strategy.
+Your analysis will reveal where you need to improve your pricing strategy.
 Consider if you could:

 Recognizing these gaps allows you to refine your pricing to better capture different customer segments and boost revenue.